cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 In case you use a load-balancer and you want Cloudify agents to communicate with it instead of a specific Cloudify Management service cluster node, you can use the following [Multi-Network Management guide](https://docs.cloudify.co/5.0.0/install_maintain/installation/installing-manager/#multi-network-management) and specify the load-balancer private-IP as the value of the 'external' key under 'networks'.
-Moreover, In case you want all communication of the Cloudify agents to go through the load-balancer, you can specify its private-IP as the value of the 'default' key under 'agent':'networks' (as shown in the config.yaml above).
+Moreover, In case you want all communication of the Cloudify agents to go through the load-balancer, you can specify its private-IP as the value of the 'default' key under 'networks' (as shown in the config.yaml above).

 #### Installing a Load Balancer